fedspendingtransparency/data-act-broker-web-app/src/help/technical.md

-##### November 1, 2018{section=technical}
+##### November 30, 2018{section=technical}

 In this release, here is a list of technical changes that may require infrastructure or database updates, or represents additional functionality.

-* Database migration to include unique_award_key in the FPDS and FABS staging tables.
-* Upgrade boto to boto3 and remove boto from the requirements.
-* Move file type validation to before file upload.
-* Enforce 30-minute session timeout.
-* Update documentation and error handling.
+* A file added to the `generate_detached_file` endpoint, dates currently must be in quarter format.
+* All scripts previously using camelCase format have been switched to under_score.
+* Update permissions check to allow for users with no permissions to access the Help pages.